Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Panning/README.md

 ```

 ### Overview of DataFiles Folder
 Each game location/area can be configured to setup where panning spots can show up.
 There is a limit on where spots can should up, so you can't just have a spot in the middle of land.
 The files are used to finetune each area to limit unreachable panning spots being created.
+Each area can be configured to limit the number of panning spots are gathered and the start and end times the mod will create panning spots.

-The file is formated as a list of X and Y coordinates like:
+The ore spots is formated as a list of X and Y coordinates.

+The file is formated like:
 ```
+{
+  "FileVersion": 1,
+  "AreaName": "Farm",
+  "NumberOfOreSpotsPerDay": 50,
+  "StartTime": 600,
+  "EndTime": 2600,
+  "CustomTreasure": false,
-[
+  "OreSpots": [
-  "9, 36",
-  "9, 37"
+    "5, 19",
+    "5, 23",
     ]
+}
 ```
+Notes:
+- CustomTreasure is a placeholder for future work.
+- If the config.json maxNumberOfOrePointsGathered value is lower than what is in the area file, then it will use the config.json value.

 If a game location file is deleted then the next time a player goes to the that area the file will be recreated.